Cristiano da Matta

-Career biography
+Biography

 Origins and early career

 Da Matta's father was Toninho da Matta, a 14-time Brazilian touring car champion.
 Born in Belo Horizonte, Cristiano da Matta began karting at the age of 16, adopting a helmet design nearly identical to his famous father's helmet.
 He quickly rose to the top by winning numerous karting championships before winning the 1993 Brazilian Formula Ford championship.
 In 1994, he continued his successful ways, winning the Brazilian Formula 3 championship against the likes of Hélio Castroneves and Ricardo Zonta.
 In 1995, da Matta participated in the British Formula 3 series, winning one race and placing eighth in the standings.
-He then placed 8th in the following year's Formula 3000 championship, with a best finish of 4th at Pau.
+He then placed eighth in the following year's Formula 3000 championship, with a best finish of fourth at Pau.

 North American racing

 1997 saw da Matta move to the United States for the Indy Lights racing series, in which he won Rookie of the Year honors.
-The next year (1998), he won the championship by winning 7 races and securing 4 pole positions.
+The next year (1998), he won the championship by winning seven races and securing four pole positions.
 In 1999, da Matta raced in the CART series for Team Arciero Wells, which were running Toyota engines; da Matta drove a Toyota-powered car from then until 2004.
 His first win came in 2000, and despite some sponsor opposition he joined the front-running Newman/Haas Racing team for 2001.
-He won the CART drivers' championship in 2002 under Toyota power with the Newman/Haas Racing team, dominating the year with 7 race wins and 7 poles.
+He won the CART drivers' championship in 2002 under Toyota power with the Newman/Haas Racing team, dominating the year with seven race wins and seven poles.

 Formula One

-Da Matta completed his move up the racing ladder in 2003, reaching the pinnacle of motor sport with the Toyota Formula One team.
+Da Matta completed a move to Formula One in 2003, with the Toyota Formula One team.
 He scored 10 championship points that year, four more than seasoned veteran and teammate Olivier Panis, and soon made a name for himself in Formula One when he spent much of the first half of the 2003 Brazilian Grand Prix hounding reigning World Champion Michael Schumacher in the monsoon-hit race before ultimately finishing tenth.
 He led the 2003 British Grand Prix for seventeen laps after the race was disrupted by a protester who invaded the track and triggered the deployment of the Safety Car.
-This caused most of the front-running cars to make unscheduled pit stops leaving Da Matta in the lead, ultimately finishing seventh for one of four points-scoring finishes in his debut season.
+This caused most of the front-running cars to make unscheduled pit stops leaving da Matta in the lead, ultimately finishing seventh for one of four points-scoring finishes in his debut season.
 His fortunes took a downturn in 2004, however.
-Having scored only 3 championship points, da Matta lost his race seat to Ricardo Zonta after the German Grand Prix in Hockenheim.
-This was not only due to performance issues, but also due to Da Matta openly making statements about how uncompetitive the Toyota was.
+Having scored only three championship points, da Matta lost his race seat to Ricardo Zonta after the German Grand Prix in Hockenheim.
+This was not only due to performance issues, but also due to da Matta openly making statements about how uncompetitive the Toyota was.